7 Best Dog Foods for Husky Puppies in 2023 – Reviews & Top Picks

 Huskies generally prefer to eat after exercising, so you may want meal times to coincide with walks, training, or other strenuous activities.

-Blue Buffalo Wilderness is our favorite kibble for Husky puppies, as it’s jam-packed with protein, high-quality veggies, and omega fatty acids.
+The Farmer’s Dog Beef Recipe. is our favorite dog food for Husky puppies, as it’s jam-packed with protein, high-quality veggies, and omega fatty acids.
 It has absolutely everything that a young dog needs to grow up big and strong.

 Nutro Ultra is our second-favorite food, as it’s filled with meat and gentle on sensitive stomachs.
 It’s also a bit cheaper than Blue Buffalo Wilderness, making it a good value for budget-conscious shoppers.